 The Group divested the Evans business and EMEA inventory via an asset sale and purchase agreement (Agreement).
 AK Retail Holdings Limited (AK Retail Holdings), has acquired the Evans brand, intellectual property and customer base under the Agreement that signed and closed on 3 August 2023.
-The Agreement as a contraction of the Agreement as a co
+The Agreement also includes the sale of all the inventory in City Chic's EMEA business.